shivannis/xandr-docs-public/xandr-docs/articles/curate/ad-viewability-description-of-methodology-dom.md

 #### Known limitations

-- Xandr considers only the window that is in focus as visible.
+- Microsoft Advertising considers only the window that is in focus as visible.
 This methodological choice matches the norms of internet audience measurement.
 - When two monitors are used, if an out-of-focus browser window is visible on one monitor, the impression may be considered non-viewable even if the user may see it.
 - When measured from a cross-domain iframe, an impression that is loaded in a window that is not in focus, may be counted as viewable.
 This may lead to an overestimation of viewable impressions.
-- Xandr does not monitor if the whole browser window is moved out of the screen while still in focus.
+- Microsoft Advertising does not monitor if the whole browser window is moved out of the screen while still in focus.
 In this case, the impression may be considered viewable even if it is out of the screen.
 - Auto-refresh pages may generate additional ad impressions.
 The refreshed page can either be viewable or not.
 If the page is not viewable (hidden tab or window), the impression is not viewable.
 - If the refreshed page is viewable, the impressions on the page may be viewable if they are in the visible part of the page.
 In this case, the number of viewable impressions may be overestimated.
-Although Xandr cannot quantify this overestimation, it should remain limited, as highly refreshed pages can be detected by fraud detection procedures.
+Although Microsoft Advertising cannot quantify this overestimation, it should remain limited, as highly refreshed pages can be detected by fraud detection procedures.
 - If a Firefox browser window is resized, the impression may be out of view.
 When the impression is loaded within a cross-domain iframe, it may result in an overestimation of its viewability status.

 #### Iframes

-Xandr measures ad viewability in iframes (HTML pages within the HTML page), even when served in a cross-domain configuration (the domain of the iframe is different from the domain of the page).
+Microsoft Advertising measures ad viewability in iframes (HTML pages within the HTML page), even when served in a cross-domain configuration (the domain of the iframe is different from the domain of the page).

 In order to achieve this, several techniques are used: